The Otherwise

 Where: Stirek Gallery

-Artists: LaJuné McMillan and Rodell Warner
+Artists: LaJuné McMillian and Rodell Warner

 About the artists

 Rodell Warner is a Trinidadian artist working primarily in new media and photography.
 Rooted in the exploration of race, nature, and technologies of representation, his artworks draw on personal and institutional archives to rethink the past, and on digital processes to index emancipatory futures.
 His digital animations intervening in early photography from the Caribbean have been exhibited at the Art Gallery of Ontario in the landmark exhibition Fragments of Epic Memory in 2022, and in 2024 in the solo exhibition Fictions More Precious at Big Medium in Austin, Texas.
 His digital animations using hand-drawn digital 3D renderings of plants he has encountered throughout his increasingly diasporic life are currently on show at the Pérez Art Museum Miami (PAMM) in the exhibition Sea Change, and have been exhibited at the Museum of Contemporary Art, Taipei in NEXUS-Video and New Media Art from the Caribbean.
-Rodell works between Port of Spain in Trinidad, Kingston in Jamaica, and Austin, Texas in the U.S.
+Rodell works between Port of Spain in Trinidad, Kingston in Jamaica, and New York in the U.S.